 ### ARC and Forwarded Email

-ARC helps forwarding services preserve authentication results when forwarding breaks SPF or changes a message.
+ARC helps forwarding services preserve email authentication results when forwarding breaks SPF or changes a message.

 ARC stands for Authenticated Received Chain.
-It matters because forwarded email can break normal authentication.
+ARC matters because forwarding can break normal email authentication checks.

-A message can pass SPF when your email delivery service first sends it, then fail SPF after a company gateway, mailing list, or forwarding service sends it onward from a different server.
-DKIM can also fail if an intermediate system changes the signed parts of the message.
+A message can pass SPF when your email delivery service first sends the message.
+The same message can fail SPF after a company gateway, mailing list, or forwarding service sends the message from a different server.
+DKIM can also fail if an intermediate mail system changes the signed parts of the message.

-ARC lets an intermediate mail system attach a record of the authentication results it saw before forwarding the message.
-A receiving inbox can use that chain as extra context when the final SPF or DKIM result no longer tells the full story.
+ARC lets an intermediate mail system attach the authentication results that the system saw before forwarding the message.
+A receiving inbox can use the ARC chain as extra context when the final SPF or DKIM result no longer explains the full forwarding path.

 ARC does not replace [SPF](https://mailrith.com/guides/spf.md), [DKIM](https://mailrith.com/guides/dkim.md), [DMARC](https://mailrith.com/guides/dmarc.md), or [DMARC Alignment](https://mailrith.com/guides/dmarc-alignment.md).
-It helps preserve trust across forwarding paths, but receivers still decide whether to trust the ARC chain.
+ARC helps preserve trust across forwarding paths, but each receiver decides whether to trust the ARC chain.

 Most Mailrith users do not configure ARC directly.
-It is usually handled by mailbox providers, forwarding services, mailing-list systems, security gateways, or delivery infrastructure.
-As a sender, your best practical step is still to make DKIM alignment strong because DKIM often survives forwarding better than SPF.
+Mailbox providers, forwarding services, mailing-list systems, security gateways, or delivery infrastructure usually handle ARC.
+As a sender, your best practical step is to use strong DKIM alignment because DKIM often survives forwarding better than SPF.

 ARC becomes more important if you operate a forwarding service, mailing list, inbound gateway, or security filter.
-In that case, you should understand the technical standard and implement it carefully rather than treating it as a marketing-platform setting.
+If your organization operates one of those systems, learn the technical standard and implement ARC carefully instead of treating ARC as a marketing-platform setting.

 1. Set up normal sender authentication first: SPF, DKIM, DMARC, and alignment.

-2. Prefer aligned DKIM for campaigns because forwarding often breaks SPF.
+2. Use aligned DKIM for campaigns when possible because forwarding often breaks SPF.

-3. If subscribers report failures after forwarding, ask for the full original headers so you can see where authentication changed.
+3. If subscribers report authentication failures after forwarding, ask for the full original headers.
+Use those headers to find where SPF, DKIM, or alignment changed.

-4. Look for ARC headers only as troubleshooting context.
-Do not expect every receiver to treat ARC the same way.
+4. Use ARC headers only as troubleshooting context.
+Do not expect every receiver to evaluate ARC the same way.

-5. If your organization runs a forwarding service, mailing list, or gateway, ask the mail administrator whether ARC signing and validation are supported.
+5. If your organization runs a forwarding service, mailing list, or gateway, ask the mail administrator whether the system supports ARC signing and validation.

-6. If you only send through Mailrith and a normal email delivery service, focus on service authentication, list quality, and DKIM alignment before worrying about ARC.
+6. If you only send through Mailrith and a normal email delivery service, focus on service authentication, list quality, and DKIM alignment before you spend time on ARC.

-- ARC is about forwarded mail and intermediate mail systems.
+- ARC applies to forwarded mail and intermediate mail systems.

 - ARC can help when SPF or DKIM breaks after a message leaves your email delivery service.